U.S. Stocks Climb as Tech Sector Bounces Back

 "There is a new political wind blowing through Europe," said Vincent Juvyns, global market strategist at J.P.
 Morgan Asset Management.
 "Macron can now more or less freely implement his program, he won't have to compromise as much as he did when he was economy minister."

-There was little reaction to the election in government bond markets.
-The spread between France and Germany's 10-year government bond yields tightened slightly, to around 0.35 percentage point.

-The spread had blown out during the country's presidential campaign, becoming a key measure of political risk for investors and rising to as wide as 0.78 percentage point.

 Early Monday, news broke that a vehicle had rammed into a crowd outside a mosque in north London, in what British authorities said was a potential terror attack.
-The pound edged down 0.3% against the U.S. dollar.
+The pound fell 0.6% against the dollar.

+U.S. government bonds weakened, with the yield on the benchmark 10-year U.S. Treasury note rising to 2.174%, according to Tradeweb, from 2.157% Friday.
+Yields rise as prices fall.

+Low bond yields are one factor supporting major stock indexes, leaving investors with few alternatives to equities, some analysts said.

 --Gunjan Banerji contributed to this article.